Methodology: How This Site Tracks Propane Prices

 Revision history

 - 2026-04-29.
 Initial revision.
-Site launch with full 2025-2026 heating season data, eight state pages, and a documented data refresh script.
+Site launch with full 2025-2026 heating season data and eight state pages.